nhsconnect/gpconnect/pages/foundations/foundations_use_case_register_a_patient.md

     - using the demographic details returned from the PDS record
     - and temporary address or telecom details sent by the consuming system (where provided), and marked as *temporary* address and telecom details
-      - The providing system SHALL not push/synchronise these temporary telecom or temporary address details with Spine or NHAIS.
+      - The provider system SHALL not push/synchronise these temporary telecom or temporary address details to PDS.
     - the patient's preferred branch surgery SHOULD be set if provided by the consumer
     - the patient's record SHALL be returned to the consuming system shown in [Payload response body](foundations_use_case_register_a_patient.html#payload-response-body) below.

-{% include warning.html content="Providing systems MUST NEVER create or re-activate a patient as a GMS (regular) patient.
+{% include warning.html content="Provider systems MUST NOT create or re-activate a patient as a GMS (regular) patient.
 Doing so would adversely affect national systems and interfere with the practice's caseload." %}

 #### Error Handling ####